Weyl metrizability of 3-dimensional projective structures and CR submanifolds: Conformal structures and nondegenerate CR geometry

 Solving the equivalence problem for nondegenerate CR structures goes back to \cite{Cartan-CR1,CM-CR,Tanaka-CR,Webster-CR}.
-Here we recall such a solution in the case of 5-dimensional nondegenerate CR structures of signature (1,1) as regular and normal parabolic geometries.
+Here we recall such a solution in the case of 5-dimensional nondegenerate CR structures of signature (1,1) as regular and normal parabolic geometries, which is a special case of what appears in \cite[Equation (5.33) and Appendix]{CM-CR} wherein the term Cartan geometry does not appear.

-\begin{theorem} A 5-dimensional CR structure with Levi form of signature (1,1) is a Cartan geometry $(\cQ\to N,\phi)$ of type $(\mathrm{SU}(2,2),P)$ where $P$ is the stabilizer of a null line in $\CC^4.$ The Cartan connection and curvature can be expressed as
+\begin{theorem} A 5-dimensional CR structure with Levi form of signature (1,1) is a Cartan geometry $(\cQ\to N,\phi)$ of type $(\mathrm{SU}(2,2),P)$ where $P$ is the stabilizer of a null line in $\CC^{2,2}.$ The Cartan connection and curvature can be expressed as

 which are $\mathfrak{su}(2,2)$-valued with respect to the Hermitian form

 where $\alpha=\alpha^1+\ri\alpha^2$ and $\beta=\beta^1+\ri\beta^2,$ $\Im\Phi^1_1=0,$ and